 We hope these tips and insights will help you migrate from a Desktop Tableau environment to an enterprise Tableau environment painlessly and effortlessly.

-If you liked this blog, you may also be interested in these Tableau resources:
+If you liked this blog, you may also be interested in these Tableau on-demand webinars:

 Tableau Dashboard Design Best Practices